Lego Unikitty!: Development

+Lego Unikitty! was inspired by 2017 TV series Unikitty!.
+The construction toy range was based on the TV series and developed in collaboration with Warner Bros.
+Consumer Products.
+The construction sets were designed to recreate the story and characters of the TV series in Lego form.
+The first appearance of Unikitty on the big screen was in The Lego Movie (2014).

 During the development process of the Lego Unikitty! theme, Lego designers Yi-Chien Cheng and Janko Grujic explained the concept of the Lego Unikitty! theme.
 Yi-Chien Cheng explained, "It’s a unisex theme, for both boys and girls.
 I know Unikitty is pink, so that looks girly, but she's a very active character and there's a very exciting story.
 So we tried to use lots of colours and lots of crazy ideas, and created lots of cool characters with the new printed elements.
 So we hope the fans can use these to create something more.
 We look forward to seeing that!".
 Janko Grujic explained, "There's a lot of simple bricks, because we wanted to inspire kids to build, we wanted to inspire creativity, and to build in the simplest ways: Just stacking bricks.
 As Yi-Chien said, we definitely didn't want to exclude anyone, so there are sets that appeal more to the girls and sets that appeal more to the boys.
 But overall, we were trying to make something that would be for everyone."

 The initial concept for the theme originated in a rough sketch created by Ed Skudder, Lynn V Wang and Aaron Horvath in January 2019.
 The sketch reveals how Unikitty! was developed for television and how the character was refined to transform from 3D to 2D animation on screen.